carpentries-incubator/python-humanities-lesson/_episodes/04-merging-data.md

 >
 >        the number of species in the plot / the total number of individuals in the plot = Biodiversity index.
 {: .challenge}
+---
+title: Combining DataFrames with pandas
+teaching: 20
+exercises: 25
+questions:
+- " Can I work with data from multiple sources? "
+- " How can I combine data from different data sets? "
+objectives:
+    - Combine data from multiple files into a single DataFrame using merge and concat.
+    - Combine two DataFrames using a unique ID found in both DataFrames.
+    - Employ `to_csv` to export a DataFrame in CSV format.
+    - Join DataFrames using common fields (join keys).
+---

+In many "real world" situations, the data that we want to use come in multiple files.
+We often need to combine these files into a single DataFrame to analyze the data.
+The pandas package provides [various methods for combining